The UKGC: What Is It & What Does It Do?

 Whether you’re a casual player or a serious industry watcher, one thing is clear: the UKGC isn’t going anywhere.
 Its role is only becoming more important as the line between entertainment and technology continues to blur.

-The UK Gambling Commission isn’t the most glamorous organisation in the world, but it’s arguably one of the most important for anyone who gambles in Great Britain.
+The UKGC isn’t the most glamorous organisation in the world, but it’s arguably one of the most important for anyone who gambles in Great Britain.
 From licensing and compliance to responsible gambling and anti-money laundering, it touches every part of the industry.

-The reforms triggered by the 2023 White Paper are reshaping the landscape in real time.
-For players, that means stronger protections, more transparency, and a louder voice when things go wrong.
-For operators, it means higher standards — and real consequences for those who don’t meet them.
+The reforms triggered by the 2023 White Paper introduced even more changes when they were needed the most.
+It means stronger protections, more transparency, and a louder voice when things go wrong.
+Gaming operators must meet higher standards, and there are real consequences for those who don’t meet them.

 At BestCasino.co.uk, we only review and recommend operators that hold a valid UKGC licence.
 It’s the foundation of everything we do.
-Ready to explore?
-Browse our Best Casinos for our latest top-rated picks.
+For instance, the latest top-rated picks offer excellent responsible gaming services and all kinds of checks mentioned in this guide.

 Below, we answer the questions our readers ask most about the UKGC and UK gambling regulation.